Mjrovai/UNIFEI-IESTI01-T01-2021.1/00_Curso_Folder/2_Applications/README.md

 # Going further with Machine Learning
 Now that we finished the first part of the course, it is time to start appliying all the Machine Learning concepts on real TinyML applications.
-But before, let's try to help the students that would like to learn more about ML.
+But before, let's try to help the students that would like to learn more about ML (Note that going deeper is really not necessary for the TinyML course).
 The suggestions below are regarding online courses that are offered mainly by Coursera, EDX and Kaggle.
 All courses can be done by free (w/o certificate).

 ## Python
 First of all, everything starts with Python.
 Learning Python is not just a prerequisite for getting into machine learning, but it’s an investment that will help your career for the rest of your life.